AlexandraMAnton/Manual-testing-portofolio/Final Project/README.md

 The entry criterias defined in the Test Planning phase have been achieved and the test process can continue.

 #### 1.1.7 Bug Report
 Bug reports are created in order to provide the development team and the project managers with exhaustive information about the discovered defects.
-They must be helpful in determining causes of the errors and correcting them.
+They are helpful in determining causes of the errors and correcting them.

 ## 1.2 Test Monitoring and Control